pfalcon/pycopy/README.md

 and so enabled by dfeault), `MICROPY_PY_USSL` should be set to 1.

 For some ports, building required dependences is transparent, and happens automatically.
-They still need to be fetched with the git submodule command above.
+But they still need to be fetched with the `make submodules` command.

 The STM32 version
 -----------------